Publications of John Gray

 • Gray, John.
 An essay concerning the establishment of a national bank in Ireland.
 Dublin: printed for W. Hallhead, 1779.
 ESTC No. T165358.
 Grub Street ID 203614.

 • Gray, John.
-A letter to the Earl of Nugent, relative to the establishment of a national bank in Ireland.
-London: printed for John Donaldson, 1780.
+A letter to the Earl of Nugent, Relative to the establishment of a National Bank in Ireland.
+London: Printed for John Donaldson, Corner of Arundel-Street Strand, 1780.
 ESTC No. T169681.
 Grub Street ID 207496.

 • Gray, John.
 A plan for finally settling the government of Ireland upon constitutional principles; and the chief cause of the unprosperous state of that country explained.
 Dublin: printed for L. White and P. Byrne, MDCCLXXXV.
 [1785].
 ESTC No. T85071.
 Grub Street ID 305409.